RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

 * `local/setpoint_cp`
   * *cisst*: read command `prmPositionCartesianGet`
   * *ROS*: publisher `geometry_msgs/TransformStamped`
   * dVRK specific.
-Cartesian set point relative to the first frame of the kinematic chain.
+Cartesian setpoint relative to the first frame of the kinematic chain.
 See notes for `local/measured_cp`.
 * `body/jacobian`
   * *cisst*: read command `vctDoubleMat`
   * *ROS*: publisher `std_msgs/Float64MultiArray`
   * dVRK specific.
 Body jacobian, i.e. relative to end effector.
+See [cisstRobot](https://github.com/jhu-cisst/cisst/wiki/cisstRobot-robManipulator).
 * `body/measured_cf`
   * *cisst*: read command `prmForceCartesianGet`
   * *ROS*: publisher `geometry_msgs/WrenchStamped`
   * dVRK specific.
 Estimated forces on the end effector.
 These are computed using the current feedback on the actuators.
 From there, the joint efforts are estimated using the actuator to joint coupling matrix.
-See also `body/set_cf_orientation_absolute`.
+See also `body/set_cf_orientation_absolute` and [cisstRobot](https://github.com/jhu-cisst/cisst/wiki/cisstRobot-robManipulator).
 Finally, the cartesian effort is computed using the jacobian.
-This is not a very rough cartesian force emulation as the computations don't gravity compensation nor any other dynamic model or the arm.
+This is a rough cartesian force emulation as the computations don't take into account gravity compensation nor any other dynamic model or the arm.
 * `spatial/jacobian`
   * *cisst*: read command `vctDoubleMat`
   * *ROS*: publisher `std_msgs/Float64MultiArray`
   * dVRK specific.
 Body jacobian, i.e. relative to the base frame (first frame in kinematic chain).
+See [cisstRobot](https://github.com/jhu-cisst/cisst/wiki/cisstRobot-robManipulator).
 * `spatial/measured_cf`
   * *cisst*: read command `prmForceCartesianGet`
   * *ROS*: publisher `geometry_msgs/WrenchStamped`